babashka/fs/API.md

   Options:

-  * `:hidden:` match hidden files.
+  * `:hidden:` match hidden paths.
 Note: on Windows files starting with a dot are not hidden, unless their hidden attribute is set.
   * `:follow-links:` follow symlinks.
   * `:recursive:` force recursive search.